-Accident insurance is provided for students for those who pay the premium.
+Accident insurance is provided for those who pay the premium.
 The premium is returned to the school.
-The options provided are school time and 24-hour coverage.
+The options provided are school time and 24 hour coverage.
 It should be noted that because the cost of the premium is being kept low, such a policy would not cover all costs incurred in an accident.
 Please take the time to carefully read the policy summary.
-Additional information including an application form is available on the school district's website.